 Again, this speculation is highly unproven due to the unresolved status of the Kennedy case.
 I do not agree because some files are still sealed, but for the sake of debate, let us grant him this single point.
 If this were true, the first place one should gather evidence from is the actual primary documents and evidence!
 Not just from the well of your personal interpretation.
 Nor just from the documents, books, and facts that support your opinions and theories.
 Some critics and advocates rely on speculation and insults to carry the weight of their ideas, and they never do.

-Indeed, it is quite difficult at times to have a rational debate.
-Some do rely on "ad hominem attacks".
+Indeed, it is quite difficult at times to have a rational debate and some do rely on "ad hominem attacks".
 Among them is claiming persons or groups "can't be stopped in their dream world", and you disregard them "because gullible people paint a big conspiracy."
 After repeatedly using these methods Carlier eventually proves something.
-He demonstrates why many of his own statements do not rely on evidence or facts.
-He does not realize that apparently, but I do appreciate the assistance.
+He demonstrates why many of his own statements do not rely on evidence or facts and he does not realize that apparently, but I do appreciate the assistance.

 i.
 House Select Committee on Assassination Hearings, Appendix Volume VII, Section III, Part 1, pp. 1-11